AliceWonderMiscreations/SimpleCacheRedis/INSTALL.md

 Both of those libraries include exception classes that also must be installed where your autoloader can find them.

-For `AWonderPHP/SimpleCache` make sure to use the `devel` branch, it has some exception functions required by this class.

 Once those two dependencies are installed, there are two class files: